novaprova/novaprova/doc/get-start/index.md

 ## Building a Test Executable ##

 Because you're testing C code, the first step is to build a test runner executable.
-This executable will contain all your tests, the Code Under Test and a small _main_ routine, and will be linked against the NovaProva library and whatever other libraries your Code Under Test needs.
+This executable will contain all your tests and the Code Under Test and will be linked against the NovaProva library and whatever other libraries your Code Under Test needs.
 Typically, this is done using the _check:_ make target to both build and run the tests.